 How much does it cost?

-Delivery orders cost $9.50, regardless of distance.
+Delivery orders cost $7.75, regardless of distance.
+This covers a six-mile radius in most areas, except for San Francisco and New York.
 You can split this fee with the customer, or make the customer pay the whole fee.

 How does the payment work?

 Customers place and pay for all delivery orders online.
 You receive the delivery fee and tip as part of the normal order payment.
 We will charge your bank account weekly for accumulated delivery fees and tips.